dotnet/docs-maui/docs/fundamentals/accessibility.md

 SemanticProperties.SetDescription(entry, label.Text);
 ```

+> [!WARNING]
+> On iOS, if you set the `SemanticDescription` property on any control that has children the screen reader will be unable to reach the children.
+This is because iOS doesn't provide accessibility features that allow the navigation from a parent element into a child element.

 ### Hint

 The `SemanticProperties.Hint` attached property represents a `string` that provides additional context to the `SemanticProperties.Description` attached property, such as the purpose of a control.
 Setting this property can be accomplished in XAML: